Shradha0315/Comparing-ML-Models-to-Predict-Blood-Pressure-Signal-from-PPG-Signal/README.md

 BP Prediction from PPG Signal was implemented using Linear Regression model, LSTM Model and Artificial Neural Network Model (ANN) with and without Normalization.

 ## Evaluation and Result
-RMSE, MAE and MAPE was used as evaluation paremeters for the models implemented.
+RMSE, MAE and MAPE with standard deviation was used as evaluation paremeters for the models implemented.
 ANN outperformed the other two models in terms of the evaluation parameters.